kensanata/phoebe/README.md

 The main page will include ("transclude") a page of your choosing if you use the `--wiki_main_page` option.
 This also sets the title of your wiki in various places like the RSS and Atom feeds.

+In order to be more flexible, the name of the main page does not get printed.
+If you want it, you need to add it yourself using a header.
+This allows you to keep the main page in a page called "Welcome" containing some ASCII art such that the word "Welcome" does not show on the main page.

+If you have pages with names that start with an ISO date like 2020-06-30, then I'm assuming you want some sort of blog.
+In this case, up to ten of them will be shown on your front page.

 ## Limited, read-only HTTP support